rocket-pool/RPIPs/RPIPs/RPIP-34.md

 > VOP-GMC-MEMBERSELECT-1 is a single GMC membership selection, with a date, candidates, a vote, and results.

 * A VOP instance is an instantiation of a VOP definition.
-* When a VOP instance is triggered, it SHALL be assigned the next free ID number by the responsible party.
+* When a VOP instance is triggered, it SHALL be assigned the next free instance number by the responsible party.
-  * ID numbers are unique per VOP definition, start at 1, and increment by 1.
+  * Instance numbers are unique per VOP definition, start at 1, and increment by 1.
-  * VOP IDs MUST be appended to the VOP code with a hyphen.
+  * A VOP instance number MUST be appended to the VOP ID with a hyphen, forming a unique ID code for that process instance.

 ---